jasonlcrane/nyt-coronovirus-maps-extension/README.md

-# New York Times coronavirus maps extension
+# New York Times coronavirus maps extension (this is no longer working)

+*Note:* The New York Times made some great changes to their maps, and this extension no longer works.
+I don't plan to update it.

 Some us are statistics stalkers, checking the number of coronavirus cases and deaths probably way more than we should.
 Read [Ellen Peters' piece](https://www.nytimes.com/2020/03/12/opinion/sunday/coronavirus-statistics.html) on this on nytimes.com.